 Not enough production of thyroid hormones.

-The embedding of the embryo into the endometrium of the uterus where it establishes contact with the woman's blood supply for nourishment.
+The embedding of the embryo in the endometrium of the uterus, where it establishes contact with the woman's blood supply for nourishment.

 The inability of a couple to produce living children.